 Kanji Tattoo Idea ‘God’s Majesty’ In Japanese Letter Symbol For Your Neck, Forearm, Back Tattoo

-A simple word, ‘God’s Majesty’ in Japanese Kanji Symbol, is available for an instant download.
+A simple word, ‘God’s Majesty’ in Japanese Kanji Symbol, is available for instant download.
 This makes a great looking tattoo for your back/side neck, arm, and behind the ear.
 The design is available in 3 different writing styles for your preference.
-Written and verified by a native Japanese.
+Created and verified by a native Japanese speaker.
 100% accurate and Your favourite tattoo artist DOES NOT need to know any Japanese.

 What is Kanji ?

 Kanji is one of the 3 Japanese writing systems.
 It is a set of symbols that represent words or concepts.
 Samurai’s 7 virtues are one of the most poplar Kanji tattoos that are simple yet have deep meanings